danielleos/airbyte-dashboard/README.md

 - [x] Be creative, although we aren't testing your design skills, we would like to see an attempt to make the interface look aesthetically pleasing.

 ### Running the app
-- For the time being this only runs locally
+- To view a demo, visit: https://anime-stats-dashboard.glitch.me
+- To run locally:
     - Clone this repository
     - Make sure you have node v15.13.0 and yarn v1.22.10 installed
     - Run the below to start the app on your localhost port 3000:
         ```
         yarn; yarn start
         ```